DevMaryan/Rohbau-Calculator/README.md

 # Rohbau-Calculator-Public-Swiss

-Separate JavaScript project which later was include in .Net application.
+Separate JavaScript project which later was included in .Net application.

 How it works:
 </br>